Skip to main content

 Occupational Therapy

-Patricia A. Gentile, OTR/L, DPS is a Clinical Assistant Professor in the Department of Occupational Therapy.
-She earned a Doctor of Professional Studies in Occupational Therapy from NYU and a Master's Degree in Health Administration from Hunter College.
-Dr. Gentile is a graduate of the Occupational Therapy Program at SUNY Downstate Medical Center.
+Patricia A. Gentile, OTR/L, DPS is a Clinical Assistant Professor in the Department of Occupational Therapy at New York University and serves as Director of the MS and Entry-Level OTD Programs.
+She earned a Doctor of Professional Studies in Occupational Therapy from NYU and a Master’s Degree in Health Administration from Hunter College.
+Dr. Gentile is also a graduate of the Occupational Therapy Program at SUNY Downstate Medical Center.

-Along with many years of clinical experience in adult rehabilitation, Dr. Gentile has extensive experience in home health and hospital administration.
-Prior to coming to NYU, she served as Administrator for the Department of Surgery and the Level 1 Trauma Center at Jamaica Hospital Medical Center.
-While Administrator, she became interested in traumatic injury prevention and has subsequently presented at conferences on the role of occupational therapy in this area.
-She has co-authored articles on traumatic falls in the older adult population.
+In addition to many years of clinical experience in adult rehabilitation, Dr. Gentile has extensive experience in home health and hospital administration.
+Prior to joining NYU, she served as Administrator for the Department of Surgery and the Level I Trauma Center at Jamaica Hospital Medical Center.
+During this role, she developed a strong interest in traumatic injury prevention and has since presented at professional conferences on the role of occupational therapy in this area.
+She has also co-authored publications on traumatic falls in older adults and OT/OTA intraprofessional collaboration.

 Selected Publications